BestTimesToVisit.com Logo

 safety

 Auckland is generally safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid walking alone in isolated places.
-If you feel unsafe, use a ride-sharing app.
+Stick to well-lit areas and avoid walking alone in deserted places.
+If you feel unsafe, hail a taxi or Uber.

 culture

 Kiwis (New Zealanders) are generally very friendly and laid-back.
 A simple 'Kia ora' (hello) goes a long way.
-Don't be afraid to strike up conversations – people are often happy to share recommendations and stories.
-Respect Maori culture and traditions.
+Don't be afraid to strike up conversations – people are usually happy to chat and offer recommendations.
+Respect Maori culture and customs if you visit any significant sites.

 food